3dgeo-heidelberg/4DGeo/docs/index.md

 The process involves just two simple steps:

-- **Prepare your data:** Convert your list of images into the 4DGeo [data model](Application.md#21-data-model) and make it public!
+- **Prepare your data:** Convert your list of images into the 4DGeo [data model](Application.md#21-data-model).
 This is what's done in the above mentioned [Python Notebook](getting_started.ipynb).
 - **Configure your dashboard:** Either load a predefined layout or create your own with our [dashboard creation page](Application.md#1-creation-page)

-To run this [Python Notebook](getting_started.ipynb) yourself, just open a command line in your target directory and follow the [conda environment installation steps](#conda-environment-installation)
+To run this Notebook yourself, just open a command line in your target directory and follow the [conda environment installation steps](#conda-environment-installation)

 ## Key Features